dagster-io/dagster/docs/sections/intro_tutorial/types.rst

 we construct the pipeline, ensuring that any solid consuming the output of ``read_csv`` expects to receive a data frame.

-To do this, we'll use the :py:func:`@usable_as_dagster_type <dagster.dagster_type>` decorator:
+To do this, we'll use the :py:class:`DagsterType <dagster.dagster_type>` class:

 .. literalinclude:: ../../../examples/dagster_examples/intro_tutorial/custom_types.py
-   :lines: 3-14
+   :lines: 5-9
    :linenos:
-   :lineno-start: 3
+   :lineno-start: 5
    :caption: custom_types.py

 Now we can annotate the rest of our pipeline with our new type:

 .. literalinclude:: ../../../examples/dagster_examples/intro_tutorial/custom_types.py
-   :lines: 17-43
+   :lines: 13-35
-   :emphasize-lines: 2, 7, 11
+   :emphasize-lines: 1, 10
    :linenos:
-   :lineno-start: 17
+   :lineno-start: 13
    :caption: custom_types.py